 Average Fall Foliage Peak: September 24-30

-Average Fall Foliage Peak: Last September – Mid-October
+Average Fall Foliage Peak: Late September – Mid-October

 Another favorite of mine, there are so many little roads to explore through this area.
 Lizard Head Pass in particular has some amazing views of the golden covered landscapes.
 Getting off the highway and exploring will find all sorts of waterfalls, interesting aspen trees and other things to photograph along the way.